Stars named after people: Covertly named stars

 The names stuck, perhaps in memoriam for their deaths in the Apollo 1 fire, and were used through the rest of the program.
 Unknown to Grissom, these stars already had traditional names; however, those were not generally used, allowing the three new names to make their way into other records.
 Today, they are generally considered disused—some sources listing them as "traditional".

+The name Tyl for Epsilon Draconis, appearing in Antonín Bečvář's Skalnate Pleso Atlas of the Heavens, has an unknown etymology.
+It may have been covertly named by Bečvář after Czech writer Josef Kajetán Tyl.

-It is possible, though unlikely, that further traditional names are in fact hidden names such as these, not yet identified; etymologies for many star names are not currently known.
+It is possible, though unlikely, that further traditional names are in fact hidden names such as these, not yet identified.
+Etymologies for many star names are not currently known.

 Commercial naming

 As early as 1979, when the International Star Registry was formed, private companies have attempted to sell the right to unofficially name stars.
 These companies have no legal standing to assign any star a name, and as such these names are never recognized by the astronomical or scientific communities.
 The IAU does not recognize this practice, and on its website describes it as "charlatanry".